css-materials/course-site/content/setup/r/r-server/index.md

 {{% callout note %}}

 Only students in this course who have been approved by SSCS can access this server.
-If you cannot log on to the server, email me or the Server Team at ssc-server-support@lists.uchicago.edu to let them know that you are enrolled in the class (MACS 30500) and you have problems accessing the server.
+If you cannot log on to the server, email me at nardin@uchicago.edu or the Server Team at ssc-server-support@lists.uchicago.edu to let them know that you are enrolled in the class (MACS 30500) and you have problems accessing the server.

 If you have problems with cVPN or the network, contact [ITS](https://its.uchicago.edu/)

 {{% /callout %}}

-## Test it
+## Testing RStudio Workbench

 You should see something that looks like this: